Logiqx/wca-ipy/docs/Future_Options.md

 If the last two queries are run on the WCA server and the outputs are provided to me, I can process them using my existing code whilst suppressing the people who have not given me their consent.
 The result would be identical to the existing [partial rankings](http://logiqx.github.io/wca-ipy/Partial_Rankings.html) except the rank numbers would be 100% accurate.

-There would be gaps but all rankings would represent the actual ranking amongst all senior competitors.
+There would be gaps in the numbering but all rankings would represent the actual ranking amongst all senior competitors.

 This is my preferred proposal and I would be happy to sign any legal document that should be required, agreeing that I will not share the WCA IDs with anyone or use them for purposes other than these rankings.